CBI books Rolls Royce for alleged corruption in AJT deal | Law-Order

 - India

-The CBI has registered a case against Tim Jones, Director Rolls Royce India, alleged arms dealers Sudhir Choudhrie and his son Bhanu Choudhrie, Rolls Royce Plc and British Aerospace Systems under IPC section 120-B (criminal conspiracy), 420 (cheating) and provisions of Prevention of Corruption Act after completing a six-year-old preliminary enquiry registered in December 2016.
+The CBI has registered a case against Tim Jones, Director Rolls Royce India, alleged arms dealers Sudhir Choudhrie and his son Bhanu Choudhrie, Rolls Royce Plc and British Aerospace Systems under Indian Penal Code section 120-B (criminal conspiracy), 420 (cheating) and provisions of Prevention of Corruption Act after completing a six-year-old preliminary enquiry registered in December 2016.

+In a statement issued in London, Rolls-Royce Plc said it is continuing to assist the Indian authorities.

+''The allegations being investigated by the CBI were disclosed in the Deferred Prosecution Agreement agreed with the UK's Serious Fraud office in 2017.
+Rolls-Royce today is a fundamentally different business.
+We will not tolerate business misconduct of any sort and are committed to maintaining high ethical standards.
+India remains an important market for Rolls-Royce and we have a valued ecosystem of skilled people and partners in the country,'' a Rolls Royce Plc spokesperson said in London.

-A British court order in 2017 also mentioned the alleged involvement of intermediaries and payment of commission by the company for swinging the deal, they said.
+A British court order in 2017 also mentioned the alleged involvement of intermediaries and payment of commission by the company for swinging the deal, the officials said.

 It is alleged that during 2003-12, these accused entered into a conspiracy with unidentified public servants who ''abused their official positions'' in lieu of ''huge bribes, commissions and kickbacks'' paid by Rolls Royce to approve the aircraft purchase.